mikaelpatel/Arduino-Shell/README.md

 ### Control Structures

 Control structures follow the same format at PostScript.
-They are also Reverse Polish Notation (RPN).
-The blocks are pushed on the stack before the control structure instruction.
+They are also in Reverse Polish Notation (RPN).
+The blocks are pushed on the parameter stack before the control structure instruction.
 Below are the control structures with full instruction names.
 ```
  bool { if-block } if
  bool { if-block } { else-block } ifelse